Article Translations: (Spanish)

 - bruising easily

-If you think your child's symptoms might be caused by dengue fever, call a doctor right away.
-You should also call a doctor if your child has recently been to a region that has dengue fever and develops a fever or severe headache.
+If you think your child might have dengue fever, call a doctor right away.
+You should also call a doctor if your child has recently been to a region that has dengue fever and has a fever or severe headache.

 To make a diagnosis, the doctor will examine your child and evaluate the symptoms.
-The doctor will ask about your child's medical history and recent travels, and send a sample of your child's blood to be tested for the disease.
+The doctor will ask about your child's medical history and recent travels, and send a blood sample for testing.

 No specific treatment is available for dengue fever.
-Mild cases can be treated by giving lots of fluids to prevent dehydration and getting plenty of rest.
+Mild cases are managed with lots of fluids to prevent dehydration and getting plenty of rest.
 Pain relievers with acetaminophen can ease the headaches and pain associated with dengue fever.
 Pain relievers with aspirin or ibuprofen should be avoided, as they can make bleeding more likely.

 Most cases of dengue fever go away within a week or two and won't cause any lasting problems.
 If someone has severe symptoms of the disease, or if symptoms get worse in the first day or two after the fever goes away, seek immediate medical care.
 This could be an indication of DHF, which is a medical emergency.

-To treat severe cases of dengue fever at a hospital, doctors will deliver intravenous (IV) fluids and electrolytes (salts) to replace the fluids lost through vomiting or diarrhea.
-This is usually enough to effectively treat the disease, as long as fluid replacement therapy begins early.
-In more advanced cases, doctors may have to perform a transfusion to replace lost blood.
+To treat severe cases of dengue fever at a hospital, doctors will give intravenous (IV) fluids and electrolytes (salts) to replace those lost through vomiting or diarrhea.
+When started early, this is usually enough to effectively treat the disease.
+In more advanced cases, doctors may have to do a blood transfusion.

-In all cases of dengue infection, regardless of how serious symptoms are, efforts should be made to keep the infected person from being bitten by mosquitoes.
+In all cases of dengue infection, efforts should be made to keep the infected person from being bitten by mosquitoes.
 This will help prevent the illness from spreading to others.

 - Use screens on doors and windows, and promptly repair broken or damaged screens.
 Keep unscreened doors and windows shut.